-Staff at some participating servicers routinely refuse to do HAMP loan modifications.70 For example, in a New York case, the employee stated that the investor did not permit loan modifications, yet refused to produce a copy of the PSA or even identify the investor, much less attempt to obtain a release from the restrictions as required by HAMP.
-One California advocate pursuing a HAMP modification for a loan serviced by Wells Fargo was told repeatedly that the holder did not do modifications.
+Staff at some participating servicers routinely refuse to do HAMP loan modifications.59 For example, in a New York case, the employee stated that the investor did not permit loan modifications, yet refused to produce a copy of the PSA or even identify the investor, much less attempt to obtain a release from the restrictions as required by HAMP.
+One California advocate pursuing a HAMP modification for a loan serviced by Wells Fargo was told repeatedly that the

+59 See, e.g., Home Foreclosures: Will Voluntary Mortgage Modification Help Families Save Their Homes?
+Hearing Before the Subcomm. on Commercial and Administrative Law of the H. Comm. on the Judiciary, 111th Cong.
+(2009) (testimony of Irwin Trauss) (Saxon Mortgage "simply reject[s] homeowners for consideration under HAMP, for no reason that is in any way connected with the program requirements, with no notice of any kind to the homeowner or to her counsel.").

+holder did not do modifications.
 After protracted discovery, the servicer identified the holder as Wells Fargo Home Mortgage.
 Wells Fargo Home Mortgage, of course, is owned by Wells Fargo Bank, a participating servicer under HAMP.
 In another case, a Select Portfolio Servicing representative said that the PSA prevented a HAMP modification, but could not provide the PSA due to "system errors."
 Other times servicers tell homeowners that they are not participating or that they are only participating for GSE loans.
-Bank of America has told homeowners in both

-70 See, e.g., Home Foreclosures: Will Voluntary Mortgage Modification Help Families Save Their Homes?
-Hearing Before the Subcomm. on Commercial and Administrative Law of the H. Comm. on the Judiciary, 111th Cong.
-(2009) (testimony of Irwin Trauss) (Saxon Mortgage "simply reject[s] homeowners for consideration under HAMP, for no reason that is in any way connected with the program requirements, with no notice of any kind to the homeowner or to her counsel.").

-Pennsylvania and Florida that it is only modifying loans that are owned by the GSEs.71 Bank of America is a participating servicer under HAMP and therefore required to evaluate all loans for modification under HAMP.
+Bank of America has told homeowners in both Pennsylvania and Florida that it is only modifying loans that are owned by the GSEs.60 Bank of America is a participating servicer under HAMP and therefore required to evaluate all loans for modification under HAMP.
 Some servicers have asserted that loans held by the GSEs require a higher debt-to-income ratio than HAMP, despite the implementation of nearly identical programs by both Fannie Mae and Freddie Mac.
-Advocates in both Ohio and Florida have been driven to file court documents to compel Wells Fargo to do a HAMP review and stay foreclosure proceedings, after Wells Fargo failed to complete a HAMP review.72
+Advocates in both Ohio and Florida have been driven to file court documents to compel Wells Fargo to do a HAMP review and stay foreclosure proceedings, after Wells Fargo failed to complete a HAMP review.61

 HAMP may even be causing a drop off in loan modifications.
-Loan modifications rose through the first quarter of the year, but fell after HAMP's roll out in March.73 Bank of America informed an advocate that future HAMP modifications are put on hold while Treasury reviews Bank of America's version of the Net Present Value calculation.
+Loan modifications rose through the first quarter of the year, but fell after HAMP's roll out in March.62 Bank of America informed an advocate that future HAMP modifications are put on hold while Treasury reviews Bank of America's version of the Net Present Value calculation.
 Other advocates and homeowners have been told more generally that their servicer is participating but that the servicer does not yet have a program to evaluate homeowners for HAMP.
 Ocwen, for example, told an advocate on July 1 that it did not know when it would be rolling out its HAMP modifications.
-Ocwen signed a contract as a participating servicer on April 16, two and a half months earlier.
-One Brooklyn, New York advocate was told that the investor was not allowing any modifications because they were waiting for the federal government to act.
-In the meantime, of course, foreclosures continue.
+Ocwen signed a contract as a